-Zinhle Essamuah is a reporter for NBC News NOW, and guest anchor — known for her eclectic mix of broadcast, documentary and digital storytelling that attracts fresh audiences to traditional and new mediums.
+Zinhle Essamuah is a correspondent for NBC News and guest anchor on NBC News NOW and MSNBC — known for her eclectic mix of broadcast, documentary and digital storytelling that attracts fresh audiences to traditional and new mediums.

 Previously, she was a correspondent at NowThis News, the number one most watched video news creator on social media, where she anchored KnowThis, a daily evening news show.
 During the show’s three-year run, Zinhle anchored from New York City, Washington D.C., the battleground state of Pennsylvania during the 2020 election, and hosted the daily Instagram series and election/debate night specials for the show.
 As the franchise expanded, Zinhle went on to host KnowThis Live, a weekly live interview show delivering the biggest breaking stories spanning the globe.